Microsoft Teams allows people external to the tenant, “guests” to be added to the team. This is called “guest access”.

 If guest access is allowed at the Microsoft Teams tenant level, every Microsoft Teams teams created will inherit guest access being enabled by default.

-There are two options to work around this:
+There are three options to work around this:

 Disable Office 365 group creation/Microsoft Teams team creation by users, have them request Teams in an out of band process, and create those teams with guest access off on the team you create.
 E.g. use an Office 365 form to get the team request from the user then create it with PowerShell with ‘AllowToAddGuests’ $false.
 Unless the team is approved for guest access.

-If you want only select Microsoft Teams teams to have guest access enabled, you need to have a PowerShell script (or tool written against Microsoft Graph) loop through all Microsoft 365 teams enabled groups and disable guess access, with the exception of any groups you do want guest access enabled in.
+If you want only select Microsoft Teams teams to have guest access enabled, you need to have a PowerShell script (or tool written against Microsoft Graph) loop through all Microsoft 365 teams enabled groups and disable guess access, except for any groups you do want guest access enabled in.